 Credit risk analysis is the means of assessing the probability that a customer will default on a payment before you extend trade credit.
 To determine the creditworthiness of a customer, you need to understand their reputation for paying on time and their capacity to continue to do so.

 When it comes to analyzing the credit risk of a new customer, smart businesses use to uncover the full picture of customer creditworthiness.
-That means first assessing the financial performance of a client using big data-driven tools that quickly capture trade data.
+That means first assessing the financial performance of a client using -driven tools that quickly capture trade data.

 Running a business credit report, which illustrates a customer’s ability to pay invoices based on payment history and public records, is also an important next step.
 Requesting trade references from the customer’s bank and other lenders, as well as businesses or suppliers that already extend trade credit to that customer, is also good practice.